lordvaider/lordvaider.github.io/_posts/2021-05-17-Deliveroo-Analysis.md

 Despite having an advanced degree in Computer Science and working as a sort-of-software engineer for several years, I knew embarrasingly little about the basic machinery required to work on this project.
 Hence I spent a fair bit of time just learning some super simple stuff:

 1. __Pandas:__ For those that don't know, Pandas is a Python library used for dealing with tabular data sets (Dataframes) - Pretty much bread and butter for any datadude.
-Again, going through the Kaggle tutorial was sufficient to get started.
+Going through the Kaggle tutorial was sufficient to get started.

 2. __Jupyter Notebooks:__ I guess the only thing I had to learn was the fact that they exist!
 I really love it when tools are powerful AND easy to use - I felt like I had been looking for Jupyter notebooks my entire life!